Hollis-Brown/sql-tutorial-notes/SQL-Notes.md

        ('Even more nonsense', 2010, 3),
        ('Test Album', NULL, 3);

 -- Query the newly added albums
 SELECT *
 FROM albums;

 -- Query only the name column to demonstrate a problem of redundancy as an intro -- to a keyword command to remove redudancies
 SELECT name
 FROM albums;

 -- What do I do if I just want `unique` names and not `all` the names?
 -- You can use the `DISTINCT` keyword command!
 SELECT DISTINCT name
 FROM albums;
 -- What does `DISTINCT` do?
 -- `DISTINCT` takes all the data that is returned and compares them, identifying if -- any of the data is the same and if so, it removes the redundancies leaving only -- only the `unique` names; it leaves only one `unique` column instead of duplicates.

+-- What do you do if some of the data in the table needs to be edited because it's incorrect?
+UPDATE albums
+SET release_year = 1982;
+-- If I just ran the above commands it would update all the `release_year` columns to contain -- `1982` and that's not what I want.

+-- Use the `WHERE`statement to filter down to the specific row to be edited.
+UPDATE albums
+SET release_year = 1982
+WHERE id = 1;

+-- Query albums released before the year 2000
+SELECT *
+FROM albums
+WHERE release_year < 2000;

+-- What is the wildcard query?
+-- It enables saying that you're looking for any number of characters wherever it's placed SELECT *
+FROM albums
+WHERE name LIKE '%en%' OR band_id = 2;
+-- The `OR` statement checks for either clause and shows the results

+-- Makes a query that has to meet two criterion at once instead of either/or SELECT *
+FROM albums
+WHERE release_year = 1984 AND band_id = 1;

+-- The `Where` statement can be used to filter between two different albums -- by using the `BETWEEN` statement
+SELECT *
+FROM albums
+WHERE release_year
+BETWEEN 2000 AND 2018;
+-- `BETWEEN` (minimum value) AND (maximum value), are the parameters needed -- for proper query execution
 ```